joshbegley/nyt-latest/README.md

 **How the Quad Jump Is Changing Women’s Figure Skating**\
 `Before the doping scandal, Kamila Valieva was best known for her perfectly executed quadruple jumps.
-She and her Russian teammates have made the quad essential for Olympic gold.`\
+See how she and her Russian teammates have made the quad essential for Olympic gold.`\
 https://nytimes.com/interactive/2022/02/16/sports/olympics/quad-jumps-figure-skating.html?searchResultPosition=1

 **I’m Russian, and My Family Is Ukrainian.
 War Would Be a Tragedy.**\